zeroDivZero/notes-excel/notes/functions/logical/AND.md

 ![AND Formula Builder](/assets/AND_formula_builder.png)

-If nesting funcs, in Formula Bar click func then click `fx` button to switch to Formula Builder of that func.
+If nesting functions, in Formula Bar click func then click `fx` button to switch to Formula Builder of that function.